-If you chose to adopt cloud computing you need to assess the security controls of the provider to ensure that you continue to comply with APP 11.
+If you choose to adopt cloud computing you need to assess the security controls of the provider to ensure that you continue to comply with APP 11.
 However, other APPs may also apply in these circumstances, including APP 8 (where personal information is disclosed to an overseas recipient), and APPs 12 and 13 (access and correction).
 These are discussed in more detail in the APP guidelines.

 You should also consider whether your cloud service provider should be required to have similar controls to those you might apply to your own systems, such as governance arrangements and controls relating to software security, access security and network security set out in the sections above.

 - Does the contract require the cloud service provider to put in place reasonable security steps that enable you to comply with your obligations under the APPs?

 - From a security controls perspective, do you understand what controls you are responsible for and what your cloud service provider is responsible for?

 - Are you able to verify the security controls of the cloud service provider to a sufficient level of detail, such as through independent testing and validation?

 - Will those contractual obligations be reasonably easy to enforce from a costs and practicality perspective?

 - Are the cloud service provider’s information handling practices certified against information security standards (such as the ISO 27000 group)?